-Indonesia’s criminal law system is dysfunctional.
-Despite the country’s transition to democracy, both the Criminal Code and the Criminal Procedure Code are badly out of date, the former only superficially changed since colonial times and the latter remaining as it was under Soeharto’s authoritarian...
+Indonesia’s criminal law system faces major challenges.
+Despite the country’s transition to democracy, both the Criminal Code and the Criminal Procedure Code are badly out of date, the former only superficially changed since colonial times and the latter remaining as it was under Soeharto’s ...

 December 12, 2019

 This book provides a systematic and interdisciplinary examination of law and legal institutions in Malaysia.
 It examines legal issues from historical, social, and political perspectives, and discusses the role of law in relation to Malaysian multiculturalism, religion, politics, and society.
 It ...